I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 This is a typical way that the left does things, typical liberal thinking.

-Get something passed that has no way to be continually funded, leaving the state to hold the bag after the feds drop it on him, which is what's happening right now with unemployment compensation, as we told you at the beginning of the program.
+Get something passed that has no way to be continually funded, leaving the state to hold the bag after the feds drop it on them, which is what's happening right now with unemployment compensation, as we told you at the beginning of the program.

 It's the states that pay for that.